uberwach/cookiecutter-kaggle/README.md

     cookiecutter https://github.com/uberwach/cookiecutter-kaggle

+You can build the Docker image (based on the Kaggle Python3 Docker image) via:

+    docker build -t yourproject/tagname .

+and then run an interactive shell via

+   docker run -i -v $PWD:/tmp/working \
+      -w=/tmp/working -t yourproject/tagname \
+      /bin/bash

+on Windows you would use %cd% (current directory) instead of $PWD (print working directory).

 You are asked to input data such as the project name and other uses of, say, the license.
 A project with the following file structure is being generated:

     ├── LICENSE